aesy/liveedu.tv-notifier/Readme.rst

 LiveCoding.tv Notifier
 ======================
-This is a Chrome (and possibly future firefox) extension that will display notifications when your favourite streamers on `LiveCoding.tv <https://www.LiveCoding.tv/>`_ go live!
+A chrome (and possibly future firefox) extension that will display notifications when your favourite streamers on `LiveCoding.tv <https://www.LiveCoding.tv/>`_ go live!
 You can also browse whatever else is available to watch.

+Chrome Web Store: `Link<https://chrome.google.com/webstore/detail/livecodingtv-notifier/lamnllmdnpadbhconapjiapmnpklmgbm/>`_.

 Screenshots
 -----------